As you may know by now, judging from our posts on the subject, we love our pressure cooker

 This pretty much sums up the basics I use for every single soup.
 Now let’s get to the vegetables.

-Vegetables & Legumes
+Ingredients, Vegetables & Legumes

 - Among my favorites are broccoli, cauliflower, asparagus, pumpkin, butter squash, tomato, and zucchini.
 Note that you can perfectly use the leaves and stalks of broccoli and cauliflower as well.